ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/state/README.md

 * `javax.faces.lifecycle.LifeCycle#execute()` (controlled by the `FacesServlet`: behaviour is dependent on current phase (state) of JSF lifecycle)

 ## Identification
-State pattern can be recognized by methods that change their behavior depending on the objects’ state, controlled externally.
+State pattern can be recognized by methods that change their behaviour depending on the objects’ state, controlled externally.